 These gorgeous novelties are sought out by designers for their unique coloring.

-The mostly double and semi double flowers of Queen Lime Blush (pictured above) are a stunning blend of green and purple, unlike anything we’ve seen.
+The mostly double and semi-double flowers of ‘Queen Lime Blush’ (pictured above) are a stunning blend of green and purple, unlike anything we’ve seen.
 Everyone who sees them instantly falls in love.
 It’s a must-grow!

-Queen Lime Orange: This exciting new addition to the Queen Series is the most beautiful range of iridescent raspberry, apricot and smokey-peach with a dark cranberry center.
+‘Queen Lime Orange’: This exciting new addition to the Queen Series is the most beautiful range of iridescent raspberry, apricot, and smoky peach, with a dark cranberry center.
 This versatile color looks incredible when combined with rich foliage and blooms.

-Candy Mix (pictured above) is an improved mix that contains a higher percentage of double flowers in a warm, cheerful blend of scarlet, raspberry, rose, salmon, tangerine, gold and cream.
+Candy Mix (pictured above) is an improved mix that contains a higher percentage of double flowers in a warm, cheerful blend of scarlet, raspberry, rose, salmon, tangerine, gold, and cream.

 While the single blooms are pretty and unique, many folks have been disappointed by this fact.

-Zinderella Peach has frilly double blooms that are a warm mix of salmon, peach and cream, accented by a striking dark center.
+‘‘Zinderella Peach’ (pictured above) has frilly double blooms that are a warm mix of salmon, peach, and cream, accented by a striking dark center.
 Of all the zinnias we grow, this might be my favorite.

-Zinderella Lilac (pictured above) is a lovely mix of blush and soft lavender, accented by a striking dark center.
+‘Zinderella Lilac’ (pictured above) is a lovely mix of blush and soft lavender, accented by a striking dark center.
 It’s ideal for wedding work, and floral designers love it!

-I especially love Lilliput Salmon (pictured growing above).
+I especially love ‘Lilliput Salmon’ (pictured growing above).
 This adorable bloomer produces an abundance of petite, fully double, dome-shaped salmon flowers all summer long.

-My favorite is Señora (pictured above) which has warm salmon-apricot, quilled blooms and produces a bumper crop of large flowers that have long, strong stems.
-It’s a must grow!
+My favorite is ‘Señora’ (pictured above), which has warm salmon-apricot, quilled blooms and produces a bumper crop of large flowers that have long, strong stems.
+It’s a must-grow!

-The Persian Carpet Mix (pictured above) includes adorable gold, cranberry, orange and cream flowers.
+The Persian Carpet Mix (pictured above) includes adorable gold, cranberry, orange, and cream flowers.

-The brilliant, eye-catching Aztec Sunset mix includes a wide range of miniature bi-color blooms in shades of buttercream, gold, cranberry, rust, and merlot.
+The brilliant, eye-catching Aztec Sunset Mix (pictured above) includes a wide range of miniature bicolor blooms in shades of buttercream, gold, cranberry, rust, and merlot.
 These reliable bloomers are a great addition to the cutting garden and the front of the flower border.

 I would love to hear your experience with this wonderful group of plants.
 Do you grow zinnias or plan to add them to your garden this coming season?
-If so, what are your favorite varieties, or what new treasures are you adding to your wishlist?
+If so, what are your favorite varieties, or what new treasures are you adding to your wish list?

-Please note: If you submit a comment and it doesn’t show up right away, sit tight, we have a spam filter that requires we approve most comments before they are published.
+Please note: If your comment doesn’t show up right away, sit tight; we have a spam filter that requires us to approve comments before they are published.